5 Advantages of a Restorative Justice Model of Discipline in Public Schools

 Key Takeaways:

-- Restorative justice models in public schools lead to reduced suspensions, improved academic performance, enhanced safety, and reduced bias perception.
+• Restorative justice models in public schools reduce suspensions, improve academic performance, enhance safety, and reduce bias perception.

 The concept of restorative justice isn’t a new one, but it has led to more than one reform movement throughout human history.
-It is at once popular, and highly controversial: the idea that justice should focus on rehabilitation, in part through reconciliation with crime victims and members of the community.
+It is at once popular and highly controversial: the idea that justice should focus on rehabilitation, in part through reconciliation with crime victims and members of the community.
 Some people find the idea ungratifying, while others question whether or not it is reasonable to expect the victims of major crimes to be subjected to yet another ordeal.
-In some cases, however, this progressive justice model is being tried outside of the criminal justice system, and is meeting with significant success.
-One of these instances is within certain school districts, where infractions are often slight, and sometimes based primarily in a misunderstanding.
+In some cases, however, this progressive justice model is being tried outside the criminal justice system and is meeting with significant success.
+One of these instances is within certain school districts, where infractions are often slight and sometimes based primarily on a misunderstanding.

-Here are five advantages of the use of a restorative justice model in public schools.
+Here are five advantages of using a restorative justice model in public schools.

 Featured Programs